-Some third graders who score Level 1 on the FCAT 2.0 Reading can be exempted from the retention requirement and be promoted to fourth grade.
+Some third-graders who score Level 1 on the FCAT in reading can be exempted from the retention requirement and be promoted to fourth.
 This is called a "good cause exemption."
 Good cause exemptions are given to only the following students:

-- English language learners who have had less than two years of instruction in an English for Speakers of Other Languages (ESOL) program; - Students with disabilities whose individual educational plan (IEP) shows that it is not appropriate for them to take the FCAT 2.0 Reading; - Students who show an acceptable level of performance on an alternative standardized reading test approved by the State Board of Education: - Students who show through a teacher-developed portfolio that they can read on grade level\; - Students with disabilities who take the FCAT 2.0 Reading and whose IEP or 504 Plan says that they have received intensive remediation in reading for more than two years, but still show a deficiency in reading and were previously retained in kindergarten through grade 3; or - Students who have received intensive remediation in reading for two or more years, but still have a deficiency in reading and who have already been retained in kindergarten through grade 3 for a total of two years.
+- 1. Limited English proficient students who have had less than two years of instruction in an English for Speakers of Other Languages program - 2.
+Students with disabilities whose individual educational plan (IEP) shows that it is not appropriate for them to take the FCAT - 3.
+Students who show an acceptable level of performance on an alternative standardized reading test approved by the State Board of Education - 4.
+Students who show through a teacher-developed portfolio that they can read on grade level - 5.
+Students with disabilities who take the FCAT and whose IEP or 504 Plan says that they have received intensive remediation in reading for more than two years but still show a deficiency in reading and were previously retained in kindergarten through grade 3 - 6.
+Students who have received intensive remediation in reading for two or more years but still have a deficiency in reading and who have already been retained in kindergarten through grade 3 for a total of two years

 If you believe your child may be eligible for a good cause exemption, talk to your child's teacher.
-For a good cause exemption to be approved, the following steps must take place.
+For a good cause exemption to be approved, the following steps must take place:

-- The student's teacher must submit documentation to the principal; - The principal must review the documentation and decide whether or not the student should be promoted.
-If the principal determines that the student should be promoted, the principal must make the recommendation to the school district superintendent; and - The school district superintendent must accept or reject the principal's recommendation that the student be promoted.
+- 1. The student's teacher must submit documentation to the principal. - 2.
+The principal must review the documentation and decide whether or not the student should be promoted.
+If the principal determines that the student should be promoted, the principal must make the recommendation to the school district superintendent. - 3.
+The school district superintendent must accept or reject the principal's recommendation that the student be promoted.

-\The teacher selects the contents of the portfolio.
-The documents in the portfolio must show that the student has mastered the Next Generation Sunshine State Standard benchmarks that are assessed by the grade 3 FCAT 2.0 Reading.
-Talk to your child's teacher to learn more or go to http://www.justreadflorida.com/docs/6A-1-094221.pdf to view the State Board of Education rule that addresses portfolios.
+The teacher selects the contents of the portfolio.
+The documents in the portfolio must show that the student has mastered the Florida Sunshine State Standard benchmarks that are assessed by the grade 3 Reading FCAT.
+Talk to your child's teacher to find out more about portfolios.